akarve/bipsea/README.md

 enables you to create millions of secure and independent derived secrets.

-Even if a child secret were compromised, the parent and root secrets would remain secure due to the irreversibility of hardened children in hierarchical derivation.
+Even if a child secret were compromised, the parent and root secrets would remain secure due to the irreversibility of hardened hierarchical derivation.
 You can read more on these topics [below](#how-are-bipsea-and-hierarchical-wallet-derivation-bip-85-useful).